Heat therapy: Therapeutic Benefits

 Thermotherapy increase the extensibility of collagen tissues.
 Using heat, it can relieve the stiffness in joints in different cases.
 Shortwave and Microwave heat application may reduce muscle spasms, and selective heating with microwaves can accelerate absorption of hematomas.
+In addition, hot pack therapy has been found to be particularly effective for reducing muscle soreness and enhancing recovery.
+By improving blood flow and promoting tissue healing, it helps relieve pain both within the first 24 hours after exercise and in the days that follow.
 This will, in turn, allow the stiff muscle to stretch.
 Ultrasounds are not absorbed significantly in homogenous muscle.
 Heat therapy using hyperthermia has been used to treat cancer in combination with ionizing radiation.